NoSubstitute/GetFileNamesFromURLs/README.md

 Then you insert the two .gs file from this repo into the Sheets Script Editor under Tools, and save.

-When you reload your sheet, you should now have a tiny menu called Update shet, with two options.
+When you reload your sheet, you should now have a tiny menu, to the right of Help, called Update shet, with two options.

 1. Get file ids
 2. Get file names